This tutorial will introduce some of the basic editing skills in iMovie.

 The Project Interface

-The first section in the top left third of iMovie is called the Event Library.
+The upper left section in iMovie is called the Event Library.

 The next section is the bottom half of the interface and is called the Project workspace or Timeline.